 The Android app can then send the authorization code to its web component using HTTPS.
 The web component can exchange the code, as described in Handling the response, for an access token and a refresh token.
 The following rules apply to the web component:

 When the web component exchanges the code for tokens, it should not include the

 When the web component receives the tokens, it must examine the ID token.
 Signature-checking is not required, since the token was received from Google over a secure channel.
 However, the web component must:

 Verify that the

-audfield in the ID token from Google is identical to its client ID from the Google Developers Console.
+audfield in the ID token from Google is identical to its client ID from the Google API Console.